oinam/notes/startup/how-do-you-fix-a-broken-company.md

----
-layout: page
-title: How do you fix a broken company
-category: startup
----

 # How do you fix a broken company

 This appeared in a comment on HackerNews (unable to find the link yet).
 It is a fun read about truth of running companies.
 Reproduced verbatim here;